 - 1. Clean the area around the filler cap to remove all dust and grit.
 Any dirt or dust in the oil can damage the polished surfaces and precision-fit components of the pump. - 2.
 Retract all cylinders to the return position. - 3.
 Remove the filler cap, and insert a clean funnel and filter.
-Fill with hydraulic oil to 1/2" from the top of the filler hole.
-Replace filler cap with the breather-hole in the filler cap open. - 4.
+Fill with hydraulic oil to 1/2" from the top of the filler hole (or to the top of the sight glass if so equipped).
+Replace filler cap and check that the breather-hole in the breather cap is clean and unobstructed. - 4.
 Cycle the pump (with cylinders attached) several times.
 Retract the cylinders, and check the oil level in the pump reservoir again.